 - 2 tbsp. pepita seeds, chopped (optional)

-- In a measuring cup, whisk together pumpkin, cream, and eggs.
-Set aside.
+- In a measuring cup, whisk together the wet ingredients and set aside.

 - Using a pastry knife or your fingers, cut butter into the flour mixture until it resembles coarse meal.

-- Line baking sheet with parchment paper or Silpat.
-Place dough on the baking sheet and form into a 6″ square (or so).
+- Line a baking sheet with parchment paper or a Silpat.
+Place the dough on the baking sheet and form into a 6″ square (or so).
 Cut in thirds, then into thirds again, leaving you with 9 squares.
 (Lightly sprinkle hands with flour while pressing out to keep dough from sticking.)

-- Using a pastry bench, loosen from the bottom and evenly place on the baking sheet.
+- Using a pastry bench or spatula, loosen from the bottom and evenly place on the baking sheet.

 - Once preheated, remove scones from freezer and bake for 15 minutes.

 - Meanwhile, make the pumpkin glaze.
 Into a flat bottomed bowl, whisk together cream, pumpkin, cinnamon, and salt until evenly combined.
 Add in powdered sugar and whisk until no lumps remain.
-Once scones have cooled, dip or spoon glaze on to scone.
-Sprinkle with pepita seeds.
+Once scones have cooled, about 15 minutes, dip or spoon glaze on to scone.
+Sprinkle with pepita seeds and coconut.

-* Recipe was tested with fresh pumpkin.
-Canned pumpkin may yield a different texture.
-In general fresh pumpkin is a bit more watery.
+* This recipe was tested with fresh pumpkin.
+Canned pumpkin may yield a different texture as fresh pumpkin is a bit more watery.
 Omit extra tablespoon of flour if using canned.